These principles came into effect on September 1st, 2022. You can consult the previous version (21.01) of the principles here.

 In some places, the minimum wage is not enough to allow workers to afford a basic but decent standard of living.
 To achieve this point platforms must ensure that work-related costs do not push workers below local living wage.

 The platform takes appropriate steps to ensure the following:

 2.1 - Mitigates task-specific risks (one point)

-2.2 - Provides a safety net (one additional point)
+2.2 - Ensures safe working conditions and a safety net (one additional point)

 - Where workers are unable to work for an extended period due to unexpected circumstances, their standing on the platform is not negatively impacted.

 - The platform implements policies or practices that protect workers’ safety from task-specific risks.
 In particular, the platform should ensure that pay is not structured in a way that incentivizes workers to take excessive levels of risk.

 3.1 - Provides clear and transparent terms and conditions (one point)